-Of course, your office has experts, and there’s nothing wrong with that.
+Of course, your organization has subject matter experts, and there’s nothing wrong with that.
 But if you find a handful of folks are consistently answering the same questions over and over again, you’ve got a problem.
-Documenting answers to frequently asked questions in a knowledge sharing solution gives everyone fast, searchable access to high-demand information and provides a platform for input and collaboration surrounding that information.
-This means more consistency for your employees, and more time for your top performers to focus on new initiatives.
+Documenting answers to frequently asked questions in a knowledge management platform gives everyone fast, searchable access to high-demand information and provides a place for input and collaboration surrounding that information.
+This means more consistency for your employees and more time for your top performers to focus on new initiatives.

 Does it feel like Groundhog Day every time you pull together information for a presentation?
 Now exactly where did I find that image last time?
 Where is that intro paragraph I used last week?
-Imagine a world where everything is cataloged into one central location, and all content (not just document titles and tags) is searchable.
+Imagine a world where everything is cataloged in one central location, and all content (not just document titles and tags) is searchable.
 A world where current, finalized knowledge assets are stored so that you never have to question which version of a document is the most recent.
-When up-to-date knowledge is accessible to all, you won’t waste any time reinventing the wheel (or reinventing the presentation you put together last week).
+When up-to-date knowledge is accessible to all in one platform, you won’t waste any time reinventing the wheel (or reinventing the presentation you put together last week).

 Without a system in place to retain the knowledge of employees as they leave or retire, you risk losing some of your most valuable institutional knowledge.
-Invest in a knowledge sharing solution to pull information out of the brains of top performers and into an accessible location for all to learn from (long after the source of that information has retired or left for another role).
+Invest in a knowledge management solution to pull information out of the brains of top performers and into an accessible location for all to learn from (long after the source of that information has retired or left for another role).
 Ideally, look for a platform that supports many file types and rich media posts (with videos, images, audio files, and more) so that employees can document their knowledge in the format that makes the most sense to them.

 Imagine this scenario.
 Marketing creates a new training document for your product.
-Every single employee in every department in the company benefits from the knowledge contained in this document: best practices, standardized language, new features, you name it.
+Every single employee in every department in the company benefits from the knowledge contained in this document: best practices, standardized language, overviews of new features, you name it.
 Marketing sends a company-wide email containing said document (or posts it in a company Slack or Microsoft Teams channel).
-Months later, they still receive requests to resend it because employees can’t locate it in their cluttered inboxes (*cough, hoarders, *cough).
-Each time a new hire joins the company, marketing has to send them the document.
+Months later, they still receive requests to resend it because employees can’t locate it in their cluttered inboxes or chat threads.
+Each time a new hire joins the company, Marketing has to send them the document.
 See where we’re going with this?

-If that document was originally stored in a knowledge sharing solution, where all could readily access it, not a single email would have been sent, and marketing would regain that time to produce new material.
+By storing that document in a knowledge management platform, where all could readily access it, not a single email would have been sent, and the teams producing that content would regain time to produce new material.

 Do you work in an environment that rewards collaboration and information sharing?
 Do people discuss their failures along with their successes?
 Or, do you suffer from information hoarding, with employees keeping everything under wraps until the last minute to avoid unwarranted input and conflict?
-The truth is that while it may make you feel exposed to share your shortcomings along with your victories, the goal of transparency isn’t to focus on individual performance but to learn from the experience and use this knowledge to build out new ideas and plans.
+The truth is that while it may make you feel exposed to share your shortcomings along with your victories, the goal of transparency isn’t to focus on individual performance but to learn from experience and use this knowledge to build out new ideas and plans.
 Companies embracing transparency and knowledge sharing don’t just encourage employees to share, they create communities where it is expected and rewarded.

-If you recognize any or all of these symptoms, it’s time to make a positive change in your organization.
+If you recognize any or all of these symptoms, it’s time to banish information hoarding from your organization.
 Creating a culture of collaboration and knowledge sharing won’t happen overnight.
 But it will happen with an attitude of sharing and technology that empowers collaboration.
-Invest in a knowledge sharing solution and continue to build your wealth of accessible, searchable information, and your company will be on its way to holding hands, singing kumbaya around the campfire, and sharing valuable institutional knowledge.
+Invest in a knowledge management solution and continue to build your wealth of accessible, searchable information, and your company will be on its way to putting information hoarding habits behind them.